afloreto/afloreto/README.md

-# 💫 Hello World
+# 💫 Developer | Systems Analysis and Development
+<br><br> Hello!
+My name is Siene.

-<br><br>I'm currently a student in Systems Analysis and Development, and my main goal is to turn innovative ideas into functional applications.<br><br>My deep connection with technology started while growing up in the world of gaming, which instilled in me a passion for logic, problem-solving, and engaging user experiences.<br><br>When I'm not coding, you'll likely find me with a book—I love reading as a way to continuously learn and bring fresh perspectives to my projects.<br><br>Feel free to browse my repositories.
+I'm currently a student in Systems Analysis and Development, and my main goal is to turn innovative ideas into functional applications.

+My deep connection with technology started while growing up in the world of gaming, which instilled in me a passion for logic, problem-solving, and engaging user experiences.

+When I'm not coding, you'll likely find me with a book, I love reading as a way to continuously learn and bring fresh perspectives to my projects.

+Feel free to browse my repositories.
 Let's connect and build something great! 😊

 ## 🌐 Socials: